KushajveerSingh/Unsupervised-Parking-Lot-Detection/README.md

 # Unsupervised Learning for Parking Detection
 By Kushajveer Singh ([https://kushajveersingh.github.io](https://kushajveersingh.github.io/))

-This repo is the official pytorch implementation of "**Upsupervised Learning for Parking Detection**" (arXiv paper and blog post coming soon).
+This repo is the official pytorch implementation of "**Upsupervised Learning for Parking Detection**".
 It is based on a **modular approach** where you can change the blocks according to your need.

 Currently, this repo implements the following
 * Parking Space Detection